|

 -

-Using research-backed strategies, the AARP Smart Driver course has been shown to significantly reduce the risk of accidents, boost knowledge of the current rules of the road, improve defensive driving techniques, and help you with safe vehicle operation in today’s demanding driving environment.
-This course will focus on the vital relationship between the driver, vehicle and road, and look at how factors such as aging, medication and alcohol can affect driving.
+Using research-backed strategies, the AARP Smart Driver course has been shown to significantly reduce the risk of accidents, help you become more proficient in the current rules of the road, improve your defensive driving techniques and help you with safe vehicle operation in today’s demanding driving environment.
+This course will focus on the vital relationship between the driver, vehicle and road, and look at how factors such as aging, medications and alcohol can impact driving.
 You’ll also learn about the latest vehicle safety features and technological advancements.
 Importantly, you will learn how to identify when it’s no longer safe to drive and how to find alternative travel options.
 This course may qualify you for a multiyear discount on your auto insurance.

-NOTE: Required materials fee of $20 to $25 (discount for AARP members) includes a comprehensive 120-page Participant Guide to bolster learning and reinforce key concepts.
-Both days are required for course completion and insurance discount.
+NOTE: A required materials fee of $20 to $25 (discount for AARP members) includes a comprehensive 120-page Participant Guide.
+Both days are required for course completion and the insurance discount.
+The fee will be collected on the first day by cash or check made out to AARP.
+Credit cards will not be accepted.

 |